 Paragraph 41: This paragraph requires information to be disclosed regarding the actuarial assumptions and other inputs used to measure the TPL.
-The complete set of actuarial assumptions and other inputs utilized in developing the TPL are outlined in Appendix C. The TPL as of June 30, 2019 was determined based on an actuarial valuation prepared as of July 1, 2019, using the following actuarial assumptions and other inputs:
+The complete set of actuarial assumptions and other inputs utilized in developing the TPL are outlined in Appendix C. The TPL as of June 30, 2020 was determined based on an actuarial valuation prepared as of July 1, 2020, using the following actuarial assumptions and other inputs:

-Price Inflation 2.75 percent

-Salary increases, including price inflation 3.75 percent
+Price Inflation 2.50 percent Salary increases, including price inflation 3.50 percent expense, including price inflation

-Long-term Rate of Return, net of investment 7.00 percent
+Long-term Rate of Return, net of investment 6.50 percent